 Say it Like a Scot

-So it’s been 6 years since we first launched The Banter Collection and I can’t believe I’m just getting round to writing this post.
+So it’s been 6 years since I first launched The Banter Collection and I can’t believe I’m just getting round to writing this post.
 I’ve always loved the nostalgia of the old Scottish sayings and the new ones that pop up from time to time.

 Got a cuppa?
-Ok, let's do this.
+Ok!

-First of all, know where you are.
+First of all, know where you are

 Are you in Glasgow?
 Well, technically you’re in Glesga.
 Otherwise, known as the Dear Green Place and if you’re lucky enough to come from here you’re known as a Weegie, short for Glaswegian.
 Travelling up to Aberdeen?
 Commonly known as the Granite City due to its buildings made of - you guessed it - granite!
 Or are you off to Edinburgh?
 Then we sometimes call it Auld Reekie, mostly due to the plume of smoke that used to surround the old town.